OmdenaAI/lublin-poland-inflation-chatbot/reports/README.md

 This challenge was created to develop a conversational AI chatbot.
 The main aim of our proposed solution was to assist people affected by high inflation and increased cost of living.

 The challenge, which united an international team of AI engineers for over 6 weeks, was led by chapter lead Bartosz Chojnacki.
 The common language for the chapter was English, and platforms such as GitHub and a dedicated Slack channed were used to coordinate and keep track of the engineers' work.
+The GitHub repository for the project will be made available shortly after the project completion: [https://github.com/OmdenaAI/lublin-poland-inflation-chatbot](https://github.com/OmdenaAI/lublin-poland-inflation-chatbot).

 As one of the main goals of Omdena is to promote continuous, high-quality education, thematic workshops organised by Bartosz were delivered to the participants during the project.